2016-2017 Policy Manual

 By the end of the third week of class, you will have submitted three deliverables as defined and required by your individual professor.
 If you do not meet the course participation and homework submittal requirements, you will be either placed on probation or dropped from enrollment.
 If you are dropped, you will receive a grade of NC on your transcript and incur the cost of the course as explained below.

-In order to complete your graduation requirements, you will be required to take a tenth course for an additional fee of $1,600.
-If you elect to repeat the same course from which you withdrew, you will be charged $800.
+In order to complete your graduation requirements, you will be required to take (or repeat) a tenth course for an additional fee of $1,600.
+If you elect to repeat the same course from which you withdrew, you will be charged $1600.
 You are required to pay for any course beyond the nine required which are covered by your student loan.
 You must pay these fees before the course begins.
 If you are dropped for nonpayment from a pre-pay course, you will be assessed a $200 fee.

 5. If you do not officially withdraw from a course (by emailing the DE office), you will still be charged the full course fee and receive an NC for the course.
 This policy applies even if you do not participate or attend the exams.